cvicki/Nmodel/log-files/N-model/README.md

 Description: Used new advanatage function and algo 2's value function.
 New value (zeta(x^(t+1))) found by shifting trajectory['observes'] down one and repredicting the values using the val NN. d18_2, d18_3 used algo 1's value function. d18_2: 50 iterations instead of 30 with d18. d18_3 used algo 2 parameters for network (crashed at iteration 48)

+###### d19_10, d19_100, d_19_1000:
+Description: Used new advantage function (4.7) and summed a constant amount forward (N+L -> k+L, where L = 10,100, or 1000 ) and algo 1 val function (4.3). &zeta;(x<sup>(t+1)</sup>) was calculated by using the value function NN to predict the value of the next state of the trajectory.

+Results:
+Comparable Val NN loss across all three L values with L=1000 slightly higher (1.5e-05 vs 5.6e-5).
+The advantage function is still only negative across all three with the larger L values having larger negative values (with follows since there are more values to sum).
+The advantage function increases (becomes less negative) across the policy iterations however appears to slow down and perhaps decrease again at around the 50th iteration.
+None of the values appear to be training, L=1000 almost appears to be training in the opposite (favoring worse options) since the %opt appears to be decreasing in one run (d19_1000_1) but just fluctated around 50 the next time (d19_1000_2).
+In regards to policy update, there was a larger difference in min and max ratio with smaller L values (10,100) than L=1000 in the first ~10 iterations, ratios at the end were comparable.

+Note: At each L = 10,100,1000 the code crashed from poor performance (avg cost >100 and low %optimal steps).